-Annual Performance Bonus.
-Under his employment agreement, Dr. Cooper was eligible to receive an annual bonus based on his performance as determined by the Board or the compensation committee.
-The target amount of the annual performance bonus was 200% of his base salary, with the actual amount to be received determined by the Board or the compensation committee.
+Annual Performance Bonus; Sign-on Bonus.
+Pursuant to his offer letter agreement, Dr. Deniger is eligible to receive an annual bonus based on his performance as determined by the Board or compensation committee.
+The target amount of the annual performance bonus is 30% of his base salary, with the actual amount to be received determined by the Board or the compensation committee.